statmike/vertex-ai-mlops/MLOps/Pipelines/readme.md

 The workflow of ML code does many steps in sequence.
 Some of the steps involve conditional logic like deploying the new model only when it is more accurate than the currently deployed model.
 This is a pipeline.
 Pipelines are essential for turning ML processes into MLOps.
 MLOps goes the next mile with automation, monitoring, and governing the workflow.

 There are frameworks for specifying these steps like [Kubeflow Pipelines (KFP)](https://www.kubeflow.org/docs/components/pipelines/v2/introduction/) and [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx/guide/understanding_tfx_pipelines).
 [Vertex AI Pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction) is a managed service that can execute both of these.
-- The [history of Kubeflow](https://www.kubeflow.org/docs/started/introduction/#history) is creating a simplified way to running TensorFlow Extended jobs on Kubernetes.
+- The [history of Kubeflow](https://www.kubeflow.org/docs/started/introduction/#history) is creating a simplified way for running TensorFlow Extended jobs on Kubernetes.

 **TL;DR**